 The Huiskes Medal for Biomechanics is an Award launched in 2012 by the ESB to honour the lifetime of service that Prof. Huiskes gave to biomechanics as a whole, and to the ESB in particular.
 This award will be given to senior researchers who have contributed significantly to biomechanics throughout their careers.
 The award is open to both members and non-members of the ESB, who must be nominated by at least two ESB members.
 The award includes a medal and certificate, as well as the costs of congress registration, travel and accommodation throughout the congress.
 The winner will be requested to provide an award keynote lecture at the ESB Congress.

 The next round of nominations for this award will be in time for the ESB-2019 Congress in Vienna.
 Deadline for receipt of these nominations is 1st December, 2018.

 — Winners of the Huiskes Medal for Biomechanics —

 2017 – Professor Lutz Claes, Professor Emeritus at Ulm University, Germany.

 Prof Claes held the first chair in Biomechanics in Germany, and founded the Biomechanics Institute in Ulm.
 Moreover he was the founder of the German Society of Biomechanics, and has served as a board member of the ESB.
 Prof Claes has actively been searching for answers to a variety of problems in orthopaedic biomechanics, resulting in over 450 publications in e.g. bone fracture fixation and mechanobiology, spine and knee biomechanics.
-Professor Claes will present his work in an award keynote lecture at the upcoming ESB Congress in Seville.
+Prof Claes has also been very active in the ESB.

 2015 – Professor Roger Kamm, Cecil and Ida Green Distinguished Professor of Biological and Mechanical Engineering, M.I.T., Cambridge, MA.